HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 # Matlab
 > By Sophia Snipes (*Last updated: October 2020*)

 [MATLAB](https://mathworks.com/products/matlab.html) is the programming language used in this tutorial.
 You really should know it before getting to this point, but in case it helps, here are a few introductory concepts.
-The pipeline we use could theoretically be applied in any other programming language, but MATLAB is particularly appropriate because of the heavy use of matrices.
+The pipeline we use could theoretically be applied to any other programming language, but MATLAB is particularly appropriate because of the heavy use of matrices.

+<p>&nbsp;</p>

 # 1) Download MATLAB
 Depending on your institution, there's different ways to download it.
 So ask someone or google it.